 Studio Job founder Job Smeets looks back over his career to date and explains why sculpture is so important to his studio's work in this movie Dezeen filmed at Moooi's Unexpected Welcome exhibition in Milan.
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12.

 "When we started [Studio Job], it was very simple: we wanted creative freedom," Smeets says.